-- Optimised versions of quick sort are frequently used - For small sequences, quick sort is relatively expensive because of the recursive calls - Quick sort with subfile cutoff - Handle small partitions less than a certain threshold length differently - Switch to insertion sort for the small partitions Don't sort.
-Leave and do insertion sort at the end

-Handling duplicates more efficiently by using three way partitioning.
+- Optimized versions of quick sort are frequently used - For small sequences, quick sort is relatively expensive because of the recursive calls - Quick sort with sub-file cutoff - Handle small partitions less than a certain threshold length differently - Switch to insertion sort for the small partitions - Don't sort.
+Leave and do insertion sort at the end - Use median of five or more elements - Handling duplicates more efficiently by using three way partitioning.